SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 If your process restarts periodically because it is running out of memory, first check whether you have any memory leaks in your application, and try to fix those.
 If you are still running out of memory, try the following:

-- Ensure you have enabled the `ssrFeatureToggles.limitCacheByMemory` toggle, which limits the cache size by memory, rather than by the number of entries, thereby providing more predictable memory usage.
-For more information, see `cacheSizeMemory` in [Configuring the SSR Optimization Engine](#configuring-the-ssr-optimization-engine), above.
 - Reduce the default value of the `cacheSizeMemory` setting.
 - Reduce the default `concurrency` setting to allow for less rendering in parallel.
 Be aware that lowering the value of the `concurrency` setting may result in more requests falling back to CSR.
 - Upgrade the Node.js pod size to increase the available memory, and increase the max-memory-restart factor.